insanityfarm/sweetlily/wp-content/plugins/envira-gallery-lite/readme.txt

 Stable tag: trunk
 License: GNU General Public License v2.0 or later

-The best WordPress gallery plugin.
-Drag & Drop photo gallery builder that helps you create beautiful image gallery with just a few clicks.
+The best WordPress image gallery plugin.
+Drag & Drop photo gallery builder that helps you create beautiful photo galleries with just a few clicks.

 == Description ==

-= WordPress Gallery Plugin =
+= WordPress Photo Gallery Plugin =

-Here at **Envira Gallery**, we believe that you shouldn't have to hire a developer to create a WordPress gallery.
+Here at **Envira Gallery**, we believe that you shouldn't have to hire a developer to create a WordPress image gallery.
 That's why we built <a href="http://enviragallery.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Envira Gallery">Envira Gallery</a>, a drag & drop **photo gallery plugin** that's both EASY and POWERFUL.

 **Envira Gallery** allows you to create beautiful responsive photo gallery and video gallery for your WordPress site in minutes, not hours!

 At Envira Gallery, user experience is our #1 priority.
 That's why we put in extra effort to ensure that Envira is the best responsive **photo gallery** for WordPress.
 This means that your image gallery will always look great on all devices (mobile, tablet, laptop, and desktop).

 Envira Gallery is highly optimized for web and server performance because we understand the importance of speed when it comes to SEO and conversion.
-We can honestly say that Envira Gallery is the **fastest WordPress gallery plugin** in the market.
+We can honestly say that Envira Gallery is the **fastest WordPress photo gallery plugin** in the market.

 > <strong>Envira Gallery Pro</strong><br />
-> This plugin is the lite version of the popular Envira Gallery plugin that comes with all the gallery features you will ever need including albums, tags, social media integration, gallery templates, deeplinking, pagination, ecommerce, image proofing, and tons more. <a href="http://enviragallery.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Envira Gallery">Click here to purchase the best premium WordPress gallery plugin now!</a>
+> Photo Gallery by Envira is the lite version of the popular Envira Gallery plugin that comes with all the photo gallery features you will ever need including albums, tags, social media integration, gallery templates, deeplinking, pagination, ecommerce, image proofing, and tons more. <a href="http://enviragallery.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Envira Gallery">Click here to purchase the best premium WordPress gallery plugin now!</a>

-**Gallery by Envira** has been downloaded over 500,000 times.
+**Photo Gallery by Envira** has been downloaded over 900,000 times.
 Here's why smart photographers, designers, and developers love Envira Gallery, and you will too!

 https://www.youtube.com/watch?v=4jHG3LOmV-c&w=532&rel=0

 = Drag & Drop Photo Gallery Builder =

 We were tired with the bloated and buggy image gallery plugins.
-That's why we built Envira Gallery to adapt to your workflow and allow you to create responsive WordPress galleries in minutes.
+That's why we built Envira Gallery to adapt to your workflow and allow you to create responsive WordPress photo galleries in minutes.
 By using our easy to use <a href="http://enviragallery.com/features/drag-drop-builder/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend">drag and drop builder</a>, you can upload your photos, rearrange them, and basically create an image gallery in 5 minutes or less.

 But don't just take our word.
 See what one of the WordPress experts are saying: